Three people in hospital following early morning crash - two in critical condition - NZ Herald

 There was also a serious road accident in Northland.

-It happened at 8.30 last night on Punakitere Loop Road in Taheke, west of Kaikohe.
+It happened at 8.30 last night on Punakitere Loop Rd in Taheke, west of Kaikohe.

-Police said first indications are, that a vehicle left the road and has subsequently caught on fire.
+Police said the first indications were that a vehicle left the road and subsequently caught on fire.